Joint Pain: Causes, Progression & Next Steps

 Unusual gardening, long hikes, or repetitive computer work can irritate the joint structures.
 This pain is usually mechanical: it worsens with exertion and improves with rest.

-Inflammation & Autoimmune Processes
+Inflammation & autoimmune processes

 When the immune system attacks the joints, swelling and increased warmth occur.
 A typical symptom is morning stiffness, which often lasts for more than 30 minutes until the joints have "warmed up".